Mario + Rabbids Kingdom Battle: Release, promotion, and additional content

 Information on a crossover between the Mario and Raving Rabbids franchises was leaked as early as November 2016, although the title Mario + Rabbids Kingdom Battle was first leaked in May 2017, before its official announcement during Ubisoft's press conference at E3 2017.
+Four figurines replicating characters from the game were announced in June.
 The game was released in North America and PAL territories for the Nintendo Switch on 29 August 2017.
 It was later released in Japan and other East Asian territories on 18 January 2018, where Nintendo published and distributed the title for Ubisoft.
-A collector's edition was released, which came with a soundtrack CD, cards, and a Rabbid Mario figurine.
+A collector's edition was released, which came with a soundtrack CD, cards, and an exclusive Rabbid Mario figurine.
 Ubisoft released post-launch downloadable content (DLC) through a season pass, which includes new weapons, solo challenges, cooperative maps, and story-based content.
 On 26 June 2018, an expansion known as Donkey Kong Adventure was released, which features a new story featuring Rabbid Peach and Beep-0 teaming up with Donkey Kong and Rabbid Cranky to defeat Rabbid Kong, one of the bosses in the game's main storyline.